 The west side of Braddock Avenue (and Bacchus himself) sits in Swissvale, but cross the double-yellow line to the northbound lane and you’re in Edgewood.
 (Bacchus’ presence on the Swissvale side may feed a persistent rumor that Edgewood is a “dry” municipality—in reality, it’s mostly just a coincidence that the Braddock Avenue business district’s bars are only on the Swissvale side of the street.)
-A few houses on the east side of the road make up Wilkinsburg’s Braddock Avenue frontage (starting just north of the Regent Square Theater); both sides of the road are in the City of Pittsburgh starting midway up the block between Overton Street and Henrietta Street.
+A few houses on the east side of the road make up Wilkinsburg’s Braddock Avenue frontage (starting just north of the former Regent Square Theater); both sides of the road are in the City of Pittsburgh starting midway up the block between Overton Street and Henrietta Street.

 Know Before You Go